 The year 2008 marks the 8th year of the Magnolia Records Program.
-Since the beginning almost 4,700 gram.
-Since the beginning, almost 4,700 deer have been scored, with over 3,000 deer meeting the minimum requirements (125 inches for typical and 155 inches for non-typical).
+Since the beginning, almost 4,700 deer have been scored, with over 3,000 deer meeting the minimum requirements (125 inches for typical and 155 inches for nontypical).
 An analysis of those bucks meeting the minimum requirements indicates that counties in the western region of the state as well as those in the east-central region have the highest average antler scores (Figure 22).
 The total number of bucks qualifying for Magnolia Records in each county is depicted in Figure 23.